 You can lower alkalinity using acid.
 Some experts recommend a "acid column pour" to lower alkalinity, but we do not.
 In our experience--and indeed, scientific experiments back this up--column pouring is no more beneficial than dilution.
 We recommend diluting the acid in a bucket of water, and evenly pouring it around the pool.
 Besides, column pouring can severely lower the pH in a concentrated location (at the bottom of your pool!), which can throw the LSI off, and in turn, etch the surface.

 Lowering pH without affecting total alkalinity can be accomplished using carbon dioxide.
 But that's a topic for another time.

-Maintain total alkalinity within the range of 80-120ppm for healthy pool chemistry.
+Maintain your pool within LSI balance, first and foremost.
+Then, try to keep your total alkalinity within the range of 80-120ppm for healthy pool chemistry.
 Use an alkalinity increaser like sodium bicarbonate to raise total alkalinity, or an acid to lower it.
 When using high-pH chlorines like liquid bleach or Cal Hypo, stay lower in the range, like 80-100ppm.
 For low pH chlorines like Trichlor, 110-120ppm is where you want to be.
 Consult your test kit or the dosing calculator on the Orenda App for specific numbers.

 People confuse pH vs. alkalinity and we can understand why.
 Just remember that pH is an equilibrium that functions like a scale measuring how acidic or how basic a substance is.
 Total alkalinity measures the amount or concentration (in parts per million) of dissolved bicarbonate, carbonate and hydroxide ions.
 We hope this helps!